What is Electricity Price Volatility & How it Impacts Businesses

 Mitigating the risk of electricity price volatility

-Strategies to help UK businesses manage
+Strategies to help businesses manage

 Navigating the challenges of electricity price volatility requires a multifaceted approach that includes strategic planning, risk management, and leveraging available tools and policies.
 Businesses and policymakers alike play crucial roles in stabilising energy costs and reducing exposure to market volatility too.